danielmoniz/javascript-astar/README.md

 * A trap is sprung that holds a character in place for the remainder of their turn.
 * An army has an area of influence in which opposing armies must stop before continuing on.
-This allows the  Defending player the chance to respond by either attacking or retreating.
-It also allows for the possibility of ambushes.
+This allows the defending player the chance to respond by either attacking or retreating.
 * A display that indicates everywhere a character can move in a single turn.
 * ...and so on.

+max-per-turn can also be an array of values.
+This represents an entity having a variable movement speed.
+The last value will be used for all later movement.

+Examples:

+* Let max-per-turn be [1, 2, 3].
+This could represent an accelerating car
+  that can move 1 space on its first turn, 2 on its second, and 3 on its third.
+  It then continues at a top speed of 3 indefinitely.
+* Let max-per-turn be [8, 0, 4].
+This could represent a runner pushing
+  themselves to sprint on the first turn, then tiring and needing to rest, and eventually reaching a sustainable speed of 4 by the third turn and on.

 Using the standard javascript-astar library to solve these problems is impossible without taking a massive hit on performance or accepting sub-optimal